zaphosting/docs/docs/vserver-windows-nointernet.md

 The final troubleshooting step is to ensure that the Windows Firewall is configured appropriately.

 We recommend attempting to disable the entire Windows Firewall temporarily to see if the issues persist.
-Use the search function on Windows to open up **Windows Firewall Settings** and select the **Turn Windows Defender Firewall on or off** option on the left section.
+Use the search function on Windows to open up **Windows Defender Firewall Settings** and select the **Turn Windows Defender Firewall on or off** option on the left section.

 ![image](https://screensaver01.zap-hosting.com/index.php/s/bWcPqHcCZ7ajJSA/preview)